top of page

 CHASING THE SRV TONE

-Stevie's tone was basically created trough his amp.
-He played with Low-wound pickups but with amps cranked up very high.
+• Stevie's tone was basically created trough his amps.
+He played with Low-wound pickups trough amplifiers cranked up very high.

-Do not be misled by Fender's pickup set called "Texas Special".
+• Do not be misled by Fender's pickup set called "Texas Special".
+These was in fact made for Stevie by Fender Custom Shop, but he died before he could test them.
+Hoever the Texas Specials is nothing alike his originals.
 These are equipped on the SRV Signature guitar.
 But it is fairly known that Stevie´s pickups are regular underwound 50´s style.
 The Texas Specials are slightly hotter pickups and they are designed to give you the SRV sound but on lower Amp volumes which is opposite of the real thing.
-But for the real deal SRV sound you should go for 50´s low wound or CS69´s.
+But for the real deal SRV sound you should go for 50´s low-wound or CS69´s.
 But low wound = Bright pickups, which to Stevie was a negative thing, and he was often chasing ways to tame the highs...
 So.:

 MORE INFORMATION: